Clarvynn/clarvynn-demo/CLARVYNN_DEMO.md

 # Clarvynn Demo - Flask Microservices with Exemplars

-This demo showcases **Clarvynn's telemetry control plane** with real Flask applications.
-See how Clarvynn governs HTTP metrics and traces with exemplars - **zero code changes required**.
+This demo showcases **Clarvynn's zero-code observability** with real Flask applications.
+See how Clarvynn instruments HTTP metrics and traces with exemplars - **zero code changes required**.

 ## Overview

 - **Zero code changes** - Flask apps run normally with Clarvynn
-- **Controlled distributed tracing** - See requests flow across 3 microservices
+- **Distributed tracing** - See requests flow across 3 microservices
 - **Exemplars in action** - Click rhombus points to jump from metrics to traces
 - **Production-ready telemetry** - Industry-standard Prometheus + Grafana + Tempo